Gratitude for Grace

 16 For we were not following cleverly devised fables when we made known to you the power and coming of our Lord Jesus Christ, but instead were eyewitnesses of his majesty.
 17 For when he received honor and glory from God the Father, this is the utterance that was brought to him7 by the majestic glory: “This is my beloved Son, in whom I am well pleased.”8 18 And we ourselves heard this utterance as it was brought from heaven when we were with him on the holy mountain.

-19 Moreover, we also possess the trustworthy9 prophetic word, which you do well to keep in view as though it were a lamp10 shining in a dark and dismal place until the day dawns and the morning star arises in your hearts, 20 recognizing this first of all, that no prophecy of Scripture is a matter of one’s private11 inspiration,12 21 for no prophecy ever had its origin13 in the will of man, but holy men spoke from God as they were carried along by the Holy Spirit.
+19 Moreover, we also possess the trustworthy9 prophetic word, which you do well to keep in view as though it were a lamp,10 shining in a dark and dismal place until the day dawns and the morning star arises in your hearts.
+20 But recognize this first of all: No prophecy of Scripture comes from someone’s own inspiration.11 21 For no prophecy ever had its origin12 in the will of man; rather, holy men spoke from God as they were carried along by the Holy Spirit.

 - Lit. received by lot

 - Greek epignosis; i.e. special spiritual and ethical knowledge

 - Lit.
 And (but) for this very (reason) also, adding all diligence, you must supplement